-As one of the D.C. metro area’s leading marketing and communications search and staffing firms, TorchLight celebrates when we make successful matches between our clients and the qualified candidates in our network.
+As one of DC’s leading marketing recruiters, TorchLight celebrates when we make successful matches between our clients and our network.
 In fact, it’s the sole reason we’re in business.
 With tens of thousands of job-seekers in our database and in our network, we frequently receive questions about how we work, and for whom.

 1. Our client is the hiring company – That’s who pays us for our work.

 A company contacts us to help them fill a specific role within their organization, and that’s what initiates every “search.”
-We represent the employer–and a lot of care and thought goes into scouring our network and delivering exactly the right candidate for the organization based on the culture of the company and the specific requirements of the role.
-As a contingency search firm, we are only paid upon placement, so the responsibility is on us to deliver the right candidate as efficiently as we can.
-After years of recruiting within the marketing and communications sector, we listen to our clients and typically understand what they want.
+We represent the employer.
+A lot of care and thought goes into scouring our network and delivering exactly the right candidate for the organization.
+We gauge matches based on the culture of the company and the specific requirements of the role.
+As a contingency search firm, we are only paid upon placement.
+Thus, the responsibility is on us to deliver the right candidate as efficiently as we can.
+After years of recruiting within the industry, we listen to our clients and typically understand what they want.

 2. Even though our client is the hiring company, we build strong relationships with candidates to ensure a good match.

 We believe the best matches are made when both parties—the hiring company AND the candidate—place trust in each other and can see a successful future together.
-Even though our client is the hiring organization, we stay in close contact and counsel job candidates from the time of the first interview through negotiating an offer because we have a vested interest in making this success, as demonstrated by our 97% track record on placements.
+Even though our client is the hiring organization, we stay in close contact and counsel job candidates.
+TorchLight helps from the time of the first interview through negotiating an offer because we have a vested interest in making this success.
+Our 97% track record on placements demonstrates our skill.